Tell us a few words about the founders and how the idea came

 A few words about your competitors

-Our competitors are Computers for kids, Silulo technologies, The Mdantsane ICT centre and the number of colleges and government agencies providing skills training.
+Our competitors are school in a box, and the number of colleges.
 In most cases, we have chosen to collaborate with these institutions as most of them avoid going to rural and peri-urban areas.